itsjustmustafa/faux-rier_transform/README.md

-# faux-rier_transform
+# Faux-rier Transform

-A demonstration on how the Fourier Transform works
+Inspired by [3Blue1Brown's video on Fourier Transforms](https://www.youtube.com/watch?v=spUNpyF58BY), I made a lil demo of the Fourier Transform using [p5.js](https://p5js.org/)